How to start a frozen yogurt business: a 10-step guide

 - Make a Sale: Type the sales amount, hit sell, and ask your customer to tap their card or device on your phone.

-- Access Funds: Your money is available right on your JIM card as soon as the sale is done - no waiting for bank transfers.
+- Access Funds: Your money is available right on your JIM card as soon as the sale is done, with no waiting for bank transfers.

 Here are 3 immediate steps to take:

-- Compare the transaction fees of two traditional POS systems with JIM's 1.99% rate.
+- Compare the transaction fees of two traditional POS systems with JIM's 1.99 percent rate.

 - Download the JIM app on an iOS device to explore its interface.

 For your machines, consider equipment financing.
-Here, the equipment itself acts as collateral, which can make approval easier.
-This frees up your other capital for operational needs.
+The equipment itself acts as collateral, which can make approval easier and free up your other capital for operational needs.
 Loan terms usually match the equipment's expected lifespan, from three to seven years.

 Plan your working capital

-A frequent oversight is to focus only on initial build-out costs, leaving little cash for the first few months.
-You should have at least six months of working capital set aside.
-This covers rent, payroll, and inventory before your sales are consistent, often between $30,000 and $60,000.
+A frequent oversight is focusing only on initial build-out costs, leaving little cash for the first few months.
+Keep at least six months of working capital set aside to cover rent, payroll, and inventory before your sales are consistent.
+That reserve usually falls between $30,000 and $60,000.

-In addition to loans, look for local or state-level grants for small businesses.
-The SBA's free Lender Match service can also connect you with approved lenders in your area.
-These resources can supplement a traditional loan and reduce your debt burden.
+Look for local or state-level grants for small businesses.
+The SBA Lender Match service connects you with approved lenders in your area and can supplement a traditional loan to reduce your debt burden.

 Here are 4 immediate steps to take: